tfwis/bbsubset/README.md

 `bbsubset::basecomp()` enables to validate the nucleotide balance of the subset.
-Each Colum show the numebre of each
+Each column shows the number of nucleotides in each position.

 ``` r
 bbsubset::basecomp(myset$subset)